suhitaghosh10/emo-stargan/README.md

 # Emo-StarGAN

 This repository contains the source code of the paper *[Emo-StarGAN: A Semi-Supervised Any-to-Many Non-Parallel Emotion-Preserving Voice Conversion](https://www.researchgate.net/publication/373161292_Emo-StarGAN_A_Semi-Supervised_Any-to-Many_Non-Parallel_Emotion-Preserving_Voice_Conversion), accepted in Interspeech 2023*.
+An overview of the method and the results can be found [here](https://github.com/suhitaghosh10/emo-stargan/blob/main/overview.pdf).

 ![Concept of our method.
 For details we refer to our paper at .....](emo-stargan.png)